 The Amsterdam is an East Indiaman.
 This type of ship was the main type of transport ship of the VOC.
 In the 17th and 18th centuries East Indiamen sailed to the Far East with this type of ship.
 The voyage took about eight months.
 All East Indiamen together made almost five thousand of these voyages.

 The original Amsterdam sailed onto the North Sea in 1749.
 In a flying storm the rudder broke off.
 The skipper decided to run the ship ashore on the English South Coast.
 He hoped to salvage the people on board, the cargo and the ship itself this way.
 But the East Indiaman soon sank into the mud and never came loose again.
 When the Amsterdam ran ashore on the beach at Hastings, the crew was able to salvage a large part of the cargo and the silver, but looters were on the lookout and soon attacked the stranded ship to loot.

 Later, archaeologists found a lot of data in the wreck on the construction of the VOC ships, their cargo and life on board.
 In 1985 construction started off a copy of the Amsterdam.
 Over 400 volunteers took part.
 Since 1991 the ship has lain moored at the National Maritime Museum.

-The spectacular Virtual Reality time trip, entitled ‘Dare to Discover – A VR Journey’ can be watched on board of the VOC ship.
-This VR Journey takes you back to the Golden Age.
-Make a flight over Amsterdam’s historic harbour and experience how this area developed rapidly into a bosting port.
+The spectacular Virtual Reality time trip, entitled ‘dare to discover – a VR journey’ can be watched on board of the VOC ship.
+This VR journey takes you back to the Golden Age.
+Fly over Amsterdam’s historic harbour and experience how this area developed rapidly into a bosting port.
 You will witness a number of events from this period, and isn’t that Michiel de Ruyter with his wife walking there?